 In 2006, Hasselhoff returned to the small screen as a judge on the summer competition series America's Got Talent.
 He sat alongside Piers Morgan and Sharon Osbourne for four seasons before leaving in 2010.
 Hasselhoff was replaced by comedian Howie Mandel.
 With his daughters Taylor and Hayley, he branched out into reality television on The Hasselhoffs, a short-lived series in 2010.
 That same year, Hasselhoff showed off his fancy footwork as a contestant on Dancing With the Stars.
 He competed against the likes of Bristol Palin, Florence Henderson and Michael Bolton.

 Hasselhoff continues to work in theater and television, often making cameos as himself in various productions.
 In 2012, he performed a show at the Edinburgh Fringe Festival and competed in an Australian version of The Celebrity Apprentice.

 Hasselhoff later surfaced in the cult comedy-horror flicks Sharknado 3: Oh Hell No!
 (2015) and Sharknado: The 4th Awakens (2016) as the father of Ian Ziering's shark-fighting hero, before making an appearance in the 2017 Baywatch movie.

 Hasselhoff was first married to actress Catherine Hickland in the 1980s, but their union ended in divorce.
 In 1989 he married actress Pamela Bach, with whom he had daughters Taylor and Hayley.
-Hasselhoff filed for divorce from Bach in January 2006, which dissolved into a bitter dispute that took some time to finalize.
+Hasselhoff filed for divorce from Bach in January 2006.

 The actor later began dating model Hayley Roberts.
 After the two announced their engagement in the spring of 2016, they were married on July 31, 2018, in Italy.